The Boy Who Knew Too Much (The Simpsons): Plot

-Bart is unhappy about going to school on a sunny day, claiming that they are being treated like prisoners.
-His point is proven when a stressed-out Otto turns up driving a prison bus as the regular school bus had broken down.
-To make matters worse, the new classroom chairs are painfully uncomfortable and Edna Krabappel announces class will end two hours later than normal because someone has tampered with the school's clocks.
-Upset at being in class longer, Bart forges a dental appointment note so he can skip school.
-Convinced the note is forged, Principal Skinner chases Bart through Springfield.
-As Skinner is about to corner him, Bart jumps into a passing convertible car driven by Freddy Quimby, Mayor Quimby's nephew, as he is driving to the Quimby Compound.
+Bart forges a dental appointment note so he can skip school.
+Principal Skinner is not fooled and follows Bart through Springfield.
+As Skinner is about to corner him, Bart jumps into a passing convertible driven by Freddy Quimby, Mayor Quimby's 18-year-old nephew, as he is driving to the Quimby Compound.

 At lunch, Freddy is served chowder, but he ridicules the waiter for pronouncing "chowder" with a French accent and demands he say it with a Boston accent.
 Freddy follows the waiter into the kitchen and appears to beat him up.
 Bart, hiding under a kitchen table, secretly witnesses the true turn of events.

 Freddy is charged with assault and battery and put on trial.
-The whole town seems to believe Freddy is guilty, especially after Freddy loses his temper with his own attorney and the jury after he does not pronounce the word "chowder" in a Boston accent.
-Bart knows otherwise and confesses to Lisa that he is the only witness who can prove Freddy's innocence, but is reluctant to testify because it would mean admitting that he skipped school and being punished by Skinner for it.
+The whole town seems to believe Freddy is guilty, especially after Freddy loses his temper with his own attorney and threatens to kill him and the jury because he did not pronounce the word "chowder" in a Boston accent.
+Bart is reluctant to testify to prove Freddy's innocence because it would mean admitting that he skipped school and being punished by Skinner for it.

-At the trial, the jury consists of Homer, Skinner, Moleman, Ned, Helen, Jasper, Patty, Apu, and Akira.
-Homer disrupts proceedings by sleeping through the trial.
-The rest of the jury intends to convict Freddy, but Homer casts the lone dissenting vote, in order to cause a deadlock, just so he can enjoy the deluxe accommodations offered to the sequestered jury at a hotel with free room service and cable television.
+The jury intends to convict Freddy, with the exception of Homer, who casts the lone dissenting vote to cause a deadlock so he can enjoy the deluxe accommodations offered to the sequestered jury at a hotel.

-In court, Lisa convinces Bart to testify.
 Bart tells the court that Freddy did not assault the waiter; instead, Freddy left with a bottle of champagne, and the waiter injured himself in a series of clumsy actions after slipping on a half-eaten mouthful that Bart had taken out of a giant Rice Krispies square.
 The waiter indignantly denies he is clumsy.
 Rising to protest, he trips over a chair and falls out the window into an open-roof truck filled with rat traps.
 When asked how he witnessed the incident when he was supposed to be in class, Bart reluctantly admits that he skipped school.
 Freddy is cleared of all charges.
-Skinner gives Bart four months' detention for skipping school, but still praises him for his honesty.
+Skinner praises Bart for his honesty, but still gives him four months' detention for skipping school, much to Bart's disappointment.

+At the end of the episode Homer and Marge are shown in their bed surrounded by swag (artwork, towels, lamps, a TV, stationery, chairs, tissues) Homer has stolen from his hotel room.
+Next to the bed and mounted to the wall is a box with a coin slot and a 25 cent mark on it suggesting that somehow Homer has managed to steal a coin operated vibrating bed mechanism from the hotel as well.
+As Marge is about to tell Homer about everything that happened at home in his absence, he puts on fake glasses so that he can sleep through it (just as he did during jury service).